zefhemel/adia/README.md

 Installation instructions
 =========================

 First, install [leiningen](http://github.com/technomancy/leiningen), e.g. by [following these instructions](http://zef.me/2470/building-clojure-projects-with-leiningen).
+Then, install [MongoDB](http://www.mongodb.org) if you haven't already.
+Launch the MongoDB server.

 Then, `cd` to the directory where you keep your git repositories, then clone Adia's git repository and let leiningen download all its dependencies: